nokia-eda/terraform-provider-qos-v1/docs/data-sources/ingress_policy.md

 Optional:

-- `direct_to_pfcqueue` (Boolean) In addition to creating a Dot1p PCP value to Forwarding Class mapping, this will map the PCP values directly to the PFC queue specified in the Forwarding Class to Queue mapping.
+- `direct_to_pfc_queue` (Boolean) In addition to creating a Dot1p PCP value to Forwarding Class mapping, this will map the PCP values directly to the PFC queue specified in the Forwarding Class to Queue mapping.
 - `drop_probability_level` (String) Assign matching packets to the specified drop probability level.
 - `forwarding_class` (String) Reference to a ForwardingClass resource to which the value is mapped.
 - `pcp_values` (Attributes List) List of PCP values or ranges used to match packets to classify into Forwarding Classes. (see [below for nested schema](#nestedatt--spec--classifier--entries--dot1p_policy_entry--pcp_values))